Emotional and Social Development, Ages 1 to 12 Months

-Although your baby is unique and will exhibit his or her own personality, most babies grow emotionally and socially in certain predictable patterns.
+Your baby is unique and will exhibit his or her own personality.
+But most babies grow emotionally and socially in certain predictable patterns.

-Around 2 months of age, your baby will have a "social" smile.
-That is a smile made with purpose as a way to engage others.
-Around this same time to about 4 months of age, babies develop an attachment to their caregivers.
+- Around 2 months of age, your baby will have a "social" smile.
+It's a smile made with purpose as a way to engage others.
+Around this same time to about 4 months of age, babies form an attachment to their caregivers.
 They more readily stop crying for familiar caregivers than for strangers.
-They draw people to them by making and keeping eye contact, moving their arms, and smiling.
+To draw people to them, they make and keep eye contact, move their arms, and smile.

-By about 4 to 6 months of age, babies become increasingly social and love to cuddle and laugh.
+- By about 4 to 6 months of age, babies become more social.
+They love to cuddle and laugh.
 They become expressive and may "flirt" with their doctor or people across a room.
 Facial expressions now consistently reflect anger, joy, interest, fear, disgust, or surprise.

-During the period between 6 and 9 months of age, babies who are cared for in a loving and consistent way develop a powerful bond with their parents and other significant people in their lives.
+- Between 6 and 9 months of age, babies who are cared for in a loving and consistent way form a powerful bond with their parents and other significant people in their lives.
 As this bond strengthens, babies learn to trust caregivers.
-They develop a memory and a marked preference for loved ones and begin to recognize others as strangers.
-Your baby may demonstrate fear and uneasiness around people he or she does not know, a behavior called stranger anxiety.
+They develop a memory and a marked preference for loved ones.
+They start to recognize others as strangers.
+Your baby may show fear and uneasiness around people he or she doesn't know.
+This behavior is called stranger anxiety.

-Around 9 to 12 months of age, most babies have a clear preference for special people and will show affection to them.
+- Around 9 to 12 months of age, most babies clearly prefer certain people and will show affection to them.
 Babies miss their regular caregivers when they are away and often cry, turn away, or otherwise react strongly.
 This behavior is called separation anxiety or separation protest.
-With the increased mobility that crawling allows, babies who are secure in their attachment to their caregivers become more interested in exploring the world around them.
+Crawling gives babies more mobility.
+And babies who are secure in their attachment to their caregivers become more interested in exploring the world around them.